THIS MIGHT GO ON FOREVER

-Loyal is proud to present Liz Markus, “This Might Go On Forever” opening at Loyal on Thursday, August 18, with a reception from 5–8 pm in the presence of the artist.
+Loyal is proud to present Liz Markus, “This Might Go On Forever” opening at Loyal on Thursday, August 18.
 This is the artist’s second solo exhibition with the gallery.
-Introducing the exhibition further is writer Kevin Kwan with the essay “Rebel Spirits” on Liz Markus’s upcoming exhibition.
+Introducing the exhibition further is writer Kevin Kwan with the essay “Rebel Spirits”.

 There is a building by the water’s edge in Galveston, Texas where a mysterious phenomenon occurs.
 Building #71, Ewing Hall on the University of Texas Medical Branch campus.
 If you stare long enough at a specific wall, a face becomes visible within the concrete façade.
 When it was first noticed decades ago, university officials at first tried to dismiss it as a trick of the eye, a random stain on the concrete, but it is very obviously a face—a man’s face—with contours and shading worthy of a Rembrandt etching.
 Everyone seems to see something different in the face.
 Some say it resembles a Krampus, some say it’s the man who owned the land on which the university is built, some say it looks like Kirk Douglas.